apache/couchdb/src/docs/src/config/replicator.rst

         ``"request_compression": "gzip"`` in the replication document or ``_replicate`` request body, which overrides the global setting.

+        Monitor the number of compressed requests via the ``couch_replicator.requests_compressed.gzip`` stat.

     .. config:option:: compress_min_size :: Minimum body size for compression

         .. versionadded:: 3.6